mh-cbon/jedi/README.md

 }
 ```

-# Wotking with Basic types
+# Working with Basic types

 You can work with those basic types, they might be pointer too,